DuPage Twp, IL. (ECWd) –

 Here is the best part: Kurowski published a confidential Township report (which ended up being a big nothing-burger) on an employee complaint and is now complaining about public information being released.
 Does anyone else spot the hypocrisy?

-I guess the phrase “Bad decisions make great stories the next day…” is true after all…
+I guess the phrase as stated on her Facebook profile pic “Bad decisions make great stories the next day…” is true after all…

 Since this letter has been placed on November 17, 2020, Township Meeting Agenda for discussion, we will provide our comments below.